AlexGerraty/ProgressionWebApp/README.md

 ## Features

+Text editor that caches data with service workers.
+Installable Button that allows the application to be downloaded onto a computer

 ## Technologies Used
 **React**: Used for the front end development of the application **IndexedDB**: Used for offline Storage and workbox for service workers